Ornamental Metal Contractors are highly skilled craftsman that specialize in Metal:

 The CSLB will want to see four full-time years over the last ten years.
 The years do not need to be consecutive, but they do need to be four years in total.

-Signature of a Qualifying Individual
+Signature of a Certifier

 Filling out the C-23 License Application

-Your Qualifying Individual will also need to provide a brief but detailed description of your knowledge and skillset.
+Your Qualifying Individual will also need to provide a brief but detailed description of your knowledge and skill set.

 The way this description is written will be critical to whether or not your application is accepted.
 For example: